-- Arguments for BSM Physics - Mass of neutrino the only proven BSM phenomenon - BSM Physical basis of the SM cosmology - BSM cosmology that follows from BSM physics. - Primordial Black Holes (PBHs) as cosmological reflection of particle symmetry. - Strong Primordial nonhomogeneities and Massive PBH clusters from models of inflation. - Antimatter as profound signature for nonhomogeneous baryosynthesis.
+- Arguments for BSM Physics - BSM Physical basis of the SM cosmology - BSM cosmology that follows from BSM physics. - Primordial Black Holes (PBHs) as cosmological reflection of particle symmetry. - Strong Primordial nonhomogeneities and Massive PBH clusters from models of inflation. - Antimatter as profound signature for nonhomogeneous baryosynthesis.